et1909/MAX/README.md

 USAGE:

-1. To run the setup tool (Windows):
+1. To run the setup tool:

 python setup.py

-2. To run Max (Windows):
+2. To run Max:

 python automate_task_final.py

-3. For any module not installed (Windows):
+3. For any module not installed:

 pip install module_name